dpays/esteem8app.github.io/docs/work-the-system/tools/README.md

 ---

  Word strategy can be confusing.
-If not precised a strategy is a strategy, if precised it can be a project and a task.
+If not precised a strategy is a strategy, if precised it can be an objective, a composition, a project or a task.